Skip to content

 Reactive Route Signals

-The router exposes several signal-based accessors for reading route information reactively.
+The router exposes signal-based accessors for reading route information reactively.
+There are two API styles: module-level functions (simple) and router instance getters (advanced).

 tova